Omotolabee/altschool-frontend-exercise/README.md

 # altschool-frontend-exercise

-The task was to build a website conatining these five pages:
+The task was to build a website containing these five pages:

 <ol>
   <li>About me</li>